Tutorial: Building a Michelson Interferometer

 Count the number of bright fringes that pass a fixed point as you move the mirror.
 Each fringe corresponds to a path difference change of one wavelength (λ ≈ 532 nm for green light).

-Quantitative measurement using ESP32 camera to track beam motion and measure distances
+Picture of older setup with camera - Quantitative measurement using ESP32 camera to track beam motion and measure distances

 2.3: Calculate Distance Moved